Living instead of Surviving

 Since we are so little accustomed to the idea of life as opposed to survival, a definition seems appropriate.

-While there are only a few examples of individuals who have either mastered their evolution or are well on their way, the notion of what it is like is encoded into our very human core.
+While there are only a few examples of individuals who have either mastered their evolution or are well on their way, the notion of what life is like is encoded into our very human core.

 The most prominent feature of life is to be in control of one’s own manifestations.
 Life is something that we live, while survival lives us.